sesh10/Job-Scheduling-API/README.md

 ## Steps to Run - Redis_SuperAlign
 To run Redis, you can do this in two ways:
-- Using Docker (Assuming Ubuntu system)
+- Using Docker
-  - Install Docker from the following link: https://docs.docker.com/engine/install/ubuntu/
+  - Install Docker from the following link: https://docs.docker.com/engine/install/
   - Start docker engine from terminal
   - Use following command to run Redis image
     ```